psliwa/PHPPdf/README.markdown

 "placeholders" can be used in for adding a repetitive header or/and footer.

-Some elemnts have special "placeholders": page has header and footer, table also has header and footer (TODO: not implemented yet) etc.
+Some elements have special "placeholders": page has header and footer, table also has header and footer (TODO: not implemented yet) etc.

 ```xml